-Bryce Dessner is a Brooklyn based composer, guitarist, and curator who is also a member of the Grammy Award-nominated band The National.
+Bryce Dessner is a composer, guitarist, and curator who is also a member of the Grammy Award winning band The National.

 Dessner has established himself as an acclaimed and sought after composer, working with some of the world’s most creative and respected musicians.
 Dessner’s recent commissions include pieces for the Los Angeles Philharmonic, BBC Symphony Orchestra, New York Philharmonic, New York City Ballet, Edinburg International Festival, Amsterdam Sinfonietta, Kronos Quartet, Sō Percussion, and eighth blackbird, among others.